JamesLinus/simple2d/README.md

 1. [Run tests](#tests) on all supported platforms
 2. Update documentation to reflect the current API
 3. Update the version number in [`simple2d.sh`](bin/simple2d.sh) and [`simple2d.cmd`](bin/simple2d.cmd), commit changes
-4. Create Windows installers for Visual C++ and MinGW
+4. Create Windows installers (for Visual C++ and MinGW) and Apple frameworks using the `release` make/nmake target
-5. Create a [new release](https://github.com/simple2d/simple2d/releases) in GitHub, with tag in the form `v#.#.#`; attach Windows installers to release notes
+5. Create a [new release](https://github.com/simple2d/simple2d/releases) in GitHub, with tag in the form `v#.#.#`; attach Windows installers and Apple frameworks to release notes
 6. Update the [Homebrew tap](https://github.com/simple2d/homebrew-tap):
-  - Update formula with new release archive `url`
+    - Update formula with new release archive and frameworks resource URLs
-  - Run `brew audit --strict ./simple2d.rb` to detect any issues
+    - Calculate the new `sha256` checksums for the release and frameworks archive, using `shasum -a 256 <file>`
-  - Calculate the new `sha256` using `brew install ./simple2d.rb` (note the "SHA256 mismatch" error, use the "Actual" value)
+    - Run `brew audit --strict ./simple2d.rb` to detect any issues with the formula
-  - Test installation using the same `brew install` command above
+    - Test installation of the formula using `brew install ./simple2d.rb`
-  - Commit changes to the formula
+    - Commit and push changes to the formula
 7. 🎉

 # About the project